PrintersForAnts/Micron/R1_Beta/readme.md

 ## Change log ##

+### 9-12-2024
+* added CNC gantry top bearing mount
+* Updated all the umbilical mounts to accomodate the new top bearing mount, as it was interfearing
+* removed the YC8 version of the umbilical
+* updated cad assembly to v59

+### 9-10-2024
+* Added new top bearing support for a double shear bearing on the AB motors

 ### 9-5-2024
 * cleaned up main cad assembly
 * posted link to fusion source assembly file to be downloaded